StevenBlack/vocab/million-dollar-words.md

 ### prepossess
 Has nothing to do with a pawn shop.
 To impress favorably either beforehand or immediately.
-Some- one who makes a good first impression is very prepos- sessing.
+Someone who makes a good first impression is very prepossessing.

 ### presage
 It means to forewarn or to portend.
-The first snow- flake presages winter.
+The first snowflake presages winter.
 You may know the word, but do you know that it's pronounced PRESS'lj?

 ### preterhuman